graysonarts/writing/august2015/draft.md

 "I'm going shower, need to wash all of this off of me" he jesters to his chest and neck.

 Max sits up in bed, crossing his arms and pouting as Dominic continues to the bathroom.
 He flicks the shower to hot, then cold, trying to find the perfect temperature.
-The water rushes over him, warming his body against the cold morning air.
+The water rushes over him, warming his body against the cold evening air.
 Lather, rise, repeat, his hands glide over his body, covering every crevice, scouring away the remnants of their passion.

 He becomes lost in himself as the water ebbs and flows over his back, ears filling and emptying as water winds its way down his body.